As an exceptionally well-run City, we will:

 The first step in budget development is to collect prior-year performance data.
 The database of over 400 measures is condensed to 36 Key Performance Measures.

 Additionally, staff uses data from the prior year Comprehensive Annual Financial Report (CAFR) to compare actuals to the budget.

 During this phase, staff from departments meet with the Budget Office staff to review assumptions, revise projections, and consider more efficient methods to provide services.

 Citizen engagement during this process includes meeting with District Advisory Boards to inform the public about budget projections and to gather feedback about programmatic changes.
 There are several public budget hearings during City Council meetings.
 Additionally, a Social Media Town Hall Meeting will be held on June 21 from 2:00 pm to 3:30 pm.
 See "Meetings" tab for more information and additional dates and times as they are scheduled.

 Step 3: Budget Adoption

-The City Manager presents the 2018-2019 Proposed Budget to the City Council at a special evening meeting on July 20.
+The City Manager presents the 2019-2020 Proposed Budget to the City Council in July.
 The City Council approves funding levels and performance targets by adopting the annual budget.
 This provides direction to staff regarding what level of performance is expected, and what level of expenditures are approved.